ZhaoxiZhang/Algorithm/LeetCode/855.unique-letter-string/question.md

 If there are two or more equal substrings at different positions in S, we consider them different.

-Since the answer can be very large, retrun the answer&nbsp;modulo&nbsp;10 ^ 9 + 7.
+Since the answer can be very large, return&nbsp;the answer&nbsp;modulo&nbsp;10 ^ 9 + 7.

 &nbsp;